 Many dogs come alive when the lights go down.
-They might get the “zoomies” or they may simply pace or want to play.
+They might get the “zoomies,” or they may simply pace or want to play.
+Aside from separation anxiety, nighttime anxiety can be one of your canine care hurdles.
 This isn’t great news for us pet parents who are ready to turn in for the night.

 How to Calm Down a Dog Before Bedtime